Film Film Articles

 In the future, the world has gone to hell.
 Most of America has turned into an eradicated wasteland and Mega City One is a lawless metropolis.
 Only the Judges can maintain any sort of law-and-order.
 One of the most famous Judges is Judge Dredd (Karl Urban) and he has to assess Cassandra Anderson’s (Olivia Thirlby) capabilities as a judge.
 Dredd and Anderson end up getting trapped in the infamous tower block slum Peach Trees when investigating several deaths that are linked to a new drug, Slo-Mo.

 Dredd was made by DNA Films, the production company that made films like Trainspotting and 28 Days Later, and it was written and produced by Alex Garland, a man who knows how to make entertainment genre cinema.
-Most of the creative team behind the film were British, most of the companies involved were British, and the film was based on a British comic book series, which is why Dredd is considered a British film.
+Most of the creative team behind the film was British, most of the companies involved were British, and the film was based on a British comic book series, so Dredd is considered a British film.

 Garland went for a back-to-basics approach when he wrote Dredd by having a day in the life story.
 This was done for two reasons: the first, it was a way to introduce the character and the world to non-fans.
 The second was similarly budgetary.
 Dredd was made on a budget of no more than $45 million which is pretty low for a sci-fi action film; so Garland had to tell a story within a limited location.
 Garland makes this work.